weiyinwei/HUIGN/README.md

 |Kwai|298,492|86,483|7,010|2,048|-|-|

 -`train.npy`
    Train file.
-Each line is a triplet of one user, one postive item, and one negtive item: (userID and micro-video ID)
+Each line is a pair of one user and one of her/his postive items: (userID and micro-video ID)
 -`val_full.npy`
    Validation file.
 Each line is a user with her/his positive interactions with items: (userID and micro-video ID)
 -`test_full.npy`